Last updated on 17 October 2020

-As Petrula Vrontikis famously said “practice safe design, use a concept.”
-She’s right of course, and developing a concept is, in essence, asking a series of questions.
-For persuasive design, there are four crucial ones:
+As Petrula Vrontikis says “practice safe design, use a concept.”
+I agree, and developing a concept is essentially asking a series of questions.

-- What should people do?
-(Desired user behavior)
+- What do people need to do?
+(Desired behavior)

 It’s Much More than Gamification